 If you just bought a new smartphone or tablet that isn’t charged to 100% (as it should be), but immediately discharged before shutting down, and even not charged for a while (so it was left discharged), the software statistics will be incorrect.

 Perform a calibration.
 Almost certainly the problem is software-based and the battery isn’t really worn out.
 After a month of active use and regular charging and discharging the wear percentage will correct itself.

 How to check Android battery health with an app

 If the above methods don’t suit you, you can try to use third-party apps such as AccuBattery by Digibites (pictured below), CPU-Z by CPUID, and Battery by MacroPinch.
 They will show you all the basic and additional, acute information about your smartphone’s battery like typical battery capacity, temperature, and usage information.

-They’re all free but include ads and if you aren’t a fan of this, you can get rid of annoying windows for an insignificant sum.
+They’re all free but include ads and if you’re not a fan of this, you can get rid of annoying windows for an insignificant sum.

-And that is how to check on the current status of your phone’s battery.
+And that’s how to check on the current status of your phone’s battery.